iridium-browser/website/collections/_posts/2020-06-03-bug-fix-for-all-windows-builds.md

 menu: 				no
 structured-data:	"news"
 ---
-A bug has been discovered in the latest builds for Windows.
-The bug did block downloading extensions as well as language packs as well as other features.
+A bug has been discovered in the latest Windows builds.
+The bug prevents downloading extensions, language packs as well as other features that require a third-party connection.
-Privacy and security has not been breached at any time!
+Privacy and security was never breached at any time!

-This has now been fixed and a new version 2020.04 is available for download.
+This has been fixed and a new version 2020.04 is available for download.

 <a id="download-parser2" class="button download" title="download Iridium Browser">Download</a>